chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 ## Calibration

-<span style="color:green"><span style="font-size:medium">'''Information:'''</span><br />
+!!! info
-When writing your own applications, '''try to match the background colour of the screen during calibration and validation to that of the test displays'''.
+	When writing your own applications, **try to match the background colour of the screen during calibration and validation to that of the test displays**.
 Changes in pupil size caused by large brightness differences can degrade the system accuracy.<br />
-A velocity threshold of 22 degrees per second allows detection of saccades as small as 0.3<sup>o</sup>, ideal for smooth pursuit and psychophysical research. <br />A conservative threshold of '''30<sup>o</sup>/sec is better for reading''' and cognitive research, shortening saccades and lengthening fixation durations.
+	A velocity threshold of **22 <sup>o</sup>/S** allows detection of saccades **as small as 0.3<sup>o</sup>**, ideal for **smooth pursuit and psychophysical research**. <br />A conservative threshold of **30<sup>o</sup>/S is better for reading and cognitive research**, shortening saccades and lengthening fixation durations.
 The larger threshold also reduces the number of microsaccades detected, decreasing the number of short fixations (less than 100 msec in duration) in the data.<br />
-Use of eye-movement acceleration is important for detection of small saccades, especially in smooth pursuit.<br />Acceleration data has much more noise than velocity data, and thresholds of '''4000<sup>o</sup>/sec<sup>2</sup>''' for small saccade detection and
+	Use of eye-movement acceleration is important for detection of small saccades, especially in smooth pursuit.<br />Acceleration data has much more noise than velocity data, and thresholds of **4000<sup>o</sup>/S<sup>2</sup> for small saccade detection** and
-'''8000<sup>o</sup>/sec<sup>2</sup>''' for reading and cognitive research are recommended.<br />
+    **8000<sup>o</sup>/S<sup>2</sup> for reading and cognitive research** are recommended.<br />
-'''Check your sample rate:''' Lowering the sample rate to less than 2K can help with the stability of the eye tracker. '''Our Default is 1000Hz for both monocular and binocular'''.<br />
+	**Check your sample rate:** Lowering the sample rate to less than 2K can help with the stability of the eye tracker. **Our Default is 1000Hz for both monocular and binocular**.

 '''<span style="color:blue">Useful links to EyeLink PTB code on Github can be found [https://github.com/Psychtoolbox-3/Psychtoolbox-3/blob/fab0b49fd38ec477e3b4573f23dbd7766b0a89aa/Psychtoolbox/PsychHardware/EyelinkToolbox/EyelinkBasic/EyelinkDoTrackerSetup.m[HERE]] and [https://github.com/Psychtoolbox-3/Psychtoolbox-3/search?q=eyelinktoolbox&unscoped_q=eyelinktoolbox[HERE]].</span>'''<br />